 1. Eliminate Waste

-For product, software, and marketing teams, eliminating waste often looks too easy on the surface.
-Many times it could mean having fewer meetings and fewer smaller tasks to accomplish a project.
-Oftentimes improving your workflow management like this will save your company millions each year.
+For production, software, and marketing teams, eliminating waste often looks too easy on the surface.
+It could mean having fewer feedback loops and fewer smaller tasks to accomplish a project.
+Improving your workflow management like this could save your company millions each year.